March 2023 Lawn Diary

 Welcome to this years first lawn diary

-We've lots of help for your forthcoming gardening pleasure and some restoration procedures for the many people who have found that the winter has caused die back, thinning or moss infestations in their lawns.
-If you are one of the unlucky ones go to Spring Lawn Repairs for the full story.
-We have no reports of disease at present but if you notice a few curious patches or blotches in the lawn see Pests & Diseases below for more advice.
+We've lots of help for your forthcoming gardening pleasure and some restoration procedures for those people who have found that the winter has caused die back, thinning or moss infestations in their lawns.
+We have no reports of disease at present but if you notice a few curious patches or blotches in the lawn see Pest & Diseases below for more advice.

 This Month in a Nutshell

-March heralds the start of the lawn care year.
-Having said that it is still too early for many jobs so make a start with aeration and moss killing, ensure equipment is serviced and ready for use and get your goods in ready for this years lawn care:
+March heralds the start of the lawn care year but early spring temperatures can be all over the place so don't let a mild spell lull you into a false sense of security.
+Therefore please take note, it is too early for many jobs but you can make a start with aeration and moss killing (not moss raking yet), ensure equipment is serviced and ready for use and get your goods in ready for this years lawn care: